apluslms/aplus-manual/rst_guide/advanced_syntax.rst

 .. rst-class:: pull-right

-| :glyphicon-info-sign:`\ ` **Read more about**  `images <https://docutils.sourceforge.io/docs/ref/rst/directives.html#images>`_.
+| :glyphicon-info-sign:`\ ` **Read more about**  `list tables <https://docutils.sourceforge.io/docs/ref/rst/directives.html#list-table>`_.

 |

 A CSV table
 ...........

-CSV tables are a convenient directive for importing csv files and render them inside the course content.
-Neverthless, you could also use this directive by creating the table manually inside the *RST* document using *csv* notation(comma-separated values).
+CSV tables are a convenient directive for importing CSV files and rendering them inside the course content.
+Nevertheless, you could also use this directive by creating the table manually inside the *RST* document using *csv* notation (comma-separated values).

 .. warning::

     * There is no support for checking that the number of columns in each row is the same.
     * Block markup and inline markup within the cell are supported.

-CSV tables :important:`syntax` consist of the directive name, the table title, some options and the content or file/url.
+CSV tables' :important:`syntax` consists of the directive name, the table title, some options and the content or file/URL.

 :glyphicon-console:`\ ` Code example
 ''''''''''''''''''''''''''''''''''''